ronansinuca/ltc-rpc-explorer/README.md

 This explorer was originally developed by [janoside](https://github.com/janoside) for Bitcoin.
 You can find the original Bitcoin version here: [btc-rpc-explorer](https://github.com/janoside/btc-rpc-explorer) Special thanks to him for creating this fantastic explorer.

 Whatever reasons you may have for running a full node (trustlessness, technical curiosity, supporting the network, etc) it's valuable to appreciate the *fullness* of your node.
 With this explorer, you can explore not just the blockchain database, but also explore all of the functional capabilities of your own node.

+Please note that this is still in active development to ensure full compatibility with Litecoin, so there may be bugs or areas that need updates.
+However, the explorer is functional and can be used with Litecoin in its current state.
+Any and all contributions are much appreciated.

 Live demos (coming soon):